nkicg6/dotfiles/README.md

 Quickly get up and running in a dev environment with essential tools using ansible and stow.

-The playbook should install properly on MacOS, Ubuntu, and Rocky linux.
+The playbook should install properly on MacOS, Ubuntu, and Rocky linux (if you have sudo privileges)

-For MacOS, ensure you have `homebrew` and ansible community.general installed:
+For MacOS, ensure you have `homebrew` and ansible's `community.general` installed:

 ```ansible-galaxy collection install community.general```